Claustrophilia (Confined Spaces)

 Overview

-Claustrophilia is sexual arousal or contentment derived from being enclosed in a small, restrictive space.
-In effect it inverts claustrophobia: where the phobia produces panic, this paraphilic interest finds the same tight enclosure pleasurable, calming, or exciting.
-It overlaps heavily with bondage, restriction, and sensory-control play, and is documented here descriptively and non-explicitly.
+Claustrophilia is sexual arousal or contentment derived from being enclosed in a small, restrictive space, effectively the mirror image of claustrophobia.
+Where the phobia produces panic, this paraphilic interest finds the same tight enclosure pleasurable, calming, or exciting.
+The confinement fetish, also called confined-space arousal or enclosure play, overlaps heavily with bondage, restriction, and sensory-control play.
 This article traces the term's lineage, how the interest is typically expressed, the proposed psychology, and the genuine physical-safety questions confinement raises.
+It is documented descriptively and non-explicitly.

 History & origins